-Because Health Activation goes beyond a one-time event and instead focuses on empowering good healthcare decisions.
+Health Activation goes beyond a one-time event and instead focuses on empowering good healthcare decisions.

-Watch the Compass Webinar – How Essilor, the World’s Leading Provider of Eyeglass Lenses, Doubled Compass Utilization in 12 Months
+Read the Compass Case Study in our blog post – How Essilor, the World’s Leading Provider of Eyeglass Lenses, Doubled Compass Utilization in 12 Months

 The Healthcare System Needs to Be Fixed